Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Multi-Scale Data-Driven Model

 \subsection{Convolutional Neural Networks (CNNs)}

-For many cases, the closure term parameters used on the REV scale will be most effected by the form and properties of pore-scale geometry.
-For this reason, a common input data form for these models will be the pore geometry \cite{gaerttner2021a, kamrava2021a, wu2019}, where various architectures have been tested \cite{graczyk2023}.
-Although standard dense layers can also be used for the processing of general input data, convolutional neural networks are more effective at developing classification and regression models based on image input \cite{simonyan2014a}.
-Using a series of convolutional filtering and pooling layers, followed by a series of dense layers to a regression output, a network can be trained to predict the REV-scale target parameters based on the pore geometry images used as input.
-An example visualization of such a CNN is show in \cref{fig:CNNs}.
+In many cases, the parameters used at the REV scale are primarily influenced by pore-scale geometry.
+For this reason, pore geometries is often used as input data for data-driven models predicting these parameters \cite{gaerttner2021a, kamrava2021a, wu2019}, with various architectures tested \cite{graczyk2023}.
+While standard dense layers can process unordered input data, convolutional neural networks (CNNs) are more effective for classification and regression tasks with image input \cite{simonyan2014a}.
+By applying convolutional filtering and pooling layers, followed by dense layers leading to a regression output, a CNN can be trained to predict REV-scale parameters from pore geometry images.
+An example CNN is shown in \cref{fig:CNNs}.